StefanBRas/gotask.nvim/README.md

 ## Dependencies
 - nvim >= 0.10 (Currently the prerelease version.
 Only because I use vim.system - if this is a problem, feel free to suggest an alternative)
+- a task binary in your PATH

+### Optional dependencies
 - telescope.nvim
-- a task binary in your PATH
+- fzf-lua

 ## Usage

+### Commands
-`Telescope gotask` will show a list of tasks in your taskfile.
+- `GotaskTelescope` (or `Telescope gotask`) will show a list of tasks in your taskfile with Telescope.
 Selecting one will run it.
+Shift-enter will open the file for edit.
+- `GotaskFzf` will show a list of tasks in your taskfile with fzf-lua.
+Selecting one will run it. ctrl-g will open the file for edit.

 ## ⚙ Configuration